Igongo Cultural Centre

 Restaurant Reservation: +256-(0)776-722828

 Nkwanzi stocks books and crafts related to the culture and history of the region’s people.
 Although the crafts were both interesting and pretty, it’s the books that really captured my heart.
-There I found–and I find each time I visit–interesting books about aspects of local culture such as language, cows, herbal medicine and folklore to name just a few.
+There I found–and I find each time I visit Igongo Cultural Centre–interesting books about aspects of local culture such as language, cows, herbal medicine and folklore to name but a few.
 I would find these books interesting if they were about any culture in the world, but they are so much more so because they are about a culture that is mine which I unfortunately don’t know well because I didn’t grow up in it.
 After browsing through the books and quickly looking at the crafts in the shop, I made my way to the museum.

 I enjoy visiting museums.
 Whenever I am somewhere new, I look out for museums because they are a quick and usually inexpensive way to learn about a place, its people, its history and culture.
 For this reason, I was looking forward to visiting the Eriijukiro Museum but I was looking so much more forward than usual because this museum was about my culture as presented by my people rather than from the foreign perspective that is so common when talking about African cultures.
 Parting with a few thousand Ugandan shillings, the entry charge for East African nationals, I was all set to begin my museum tour.